 Libraries are synced to Creative Cloud.
 Your Library becomes available on any computer that you are signed into using your Creative Cloud ID.

 Whatever you save in the Libraries panel becomes automatically available across desktop and mobile apps that support Creative Cloud Libraries.

-For example, you can access Libraries from desktop apps such as, After Effects CC, Photoshop CC, and mobile apps, such as, Adobe Hue and Premiere Clip.
+For example, you can access Libraries from desktop apps such as, After Effects, Photoshop, and mobile apps such as Adobe Hue.

 You can create any number of libraries to organize your assets.
 The libraries that you create are displayed in the Library panel in Premiere Pro.

 - Click the drop-down in the Libraries panel, and select Create New Library, or, click the pop-up panel, and select Create New Library.

 - Type a name for the library, and click Create.

 You can save color grading information that you applied to a clip as a Look.
 To upload a Look to your library, follow these steps: